 DESIGN || CONCEPTS AND REFINEMENT

-Our second meeting kicks off with an initial design presentation.
+Our second phase kicks off with an initial design presentation.
 The client will see concept boards and individual furniture options.
 At this point, we will want to know which pieces you would like to see in person, if there be any.

 Additional meetings will encompass design revisions based on client feedback and could be held at the Etch office or at local trade showrooms.
 The Etch team also provides design assistance outside of the Austin area if traveling is in the best interest of the client.
 Fabric and rug samples and color palettes are presented in-person, and these meetings are typically held at the Etch Design Group office.
 As decisions are made, the Etch team will create furnishings proposals on final items.